makrai/notes/brown2005-fewshot-gpt3.md

 ## 2.1 Model and Architectures

-* same model and architecture as GPT-2 [RWC + 19],
+* same model and architecture as GPT-2 RWC + 19,
   * including the modified init, pre-normalization, and reversible tokenization
-  * [but] alternating dense and locally banded sparse attention patterns in the layers of the transformer, similar to the Sparse Transformer [CGRS19].
+  * but alternating dense and locally banded sparse attention patterns in the layers of the transformer, similar to the Sparse Transformer CGRS19.
 To
 * 8 different sizes of model, ranging over three orders of magnitude from 125 million parameters to 175 billion parameters, with the last being the model we call GPT-3
-* scaling of validation loss should be approximately a smooth power law as a function of size [KMH + 20]; training models of many
+* scaling of validation loss should be approximately a smooth power law as a function of size KMH + 20; training models of many
-* [we] test this hypothesis both for validation loss and for downstream
+* we test this hypothesis both for validation loss and for downstream

 ## 2.2 Training Dataset
 ## 2.3 Training Process